fkarg/fkarg.github.io/staged/longtermplans.md

 - Review: Taking a look at the progress that happened, evaluating taken approaches
 - Retrospective: Taking a look at the current process, making adjustments for parts that are not working as well as they should
-- Planning: Planning milestones and Tasks for the next timeframe until Review, clarifying when they are done
+- Planning: Planning milestones and tasks for the next timeframe until Review, clarifying when they are done
 - Execution: Actually working on the collected Tasks, in a way to make progress on them.